 Barbells, dumbbells, and medicine balls are the best equipment when working from home.
 They give you the ability to sharply increase your volume, intensity, and variety in your routine.

 Back workout at home with dumbbells and barbells require more considerable maintenance, which activates more muscle fibers and increases muscle activity.
 It is very beneficial for long-term success and achieving your ultimate body.

 One of the common mistakes people make when working at home is that they seem to be limited to a few exercises, such as push-ups, planks, and crunches.
 These can be effective in the start, but your body adapts over time.

 The following Upper Back Exercises with Dumbbells require dumbbells or a pull-up bar, depending on the training type.

 - You should stand first with your feet and hip straight, holding a weight on your right-hand side.

 - Step forward about two feet with your left foot, and put your left hand on your left quad.

-- Together with your core engaged, connect the hips, pushing your butt back, and bend your left knee, making sure you don’t round your shoulders.
+- Together with your core engaged, connect the hips, push your butt back, and bend your left knee.
+Make sure you don’t round your shoulders.